-This section describes ongoing revenues one-time fees to the Town of Lancaster.
+This section describes ongoing revenues and one-time fees to the Town of Lancaster.
 Property tax receipts will serve as the single largest source of ongoing revenues to the Town once the project is constructed and occupied.
-To estimate assessed value and future property tax revenue, RKG used the estimated construction costs provided by Capital Group Properties, LLC to serve as a proxy for assessed valuation.
-In reality, the assessed valuation for the Project may differ from these estimates as the Town's assessor shifts from a cost-based approach to an income-based approach to valuation once the Project is fully built and stabilized.
+To estimate assessed value and future property tax revenue, RKG used the estimated construction costs provided by Capital Group Properties, LLC (or as noted for RKG) to serve as a proxy for assessed valuation.
+In reality, the assessed valuation for the Project may differ from these estimates as the Town's Assessor shifts from a cost-based approach to an incomebased approach to valuation once the Project is fully built and stabilized.

-This analysis utilizes the cost-based approach as discussed and as applicable to the new built components.
-This approach to valuation results in an estimated FY 2021 valuation of \$122.65 million and property taxes of approximately \$2.45 million, prior to any municipal service cost adjustments (Table 3).
+This analysis utilizes the cost-based approach as discussed and as applicable to the new built components.11 This approach to valuation results in an estimated FY 2021 valuation of \$143.92 million and property taxes of approximately \$2.88 million, prior to any municipal service or education costs adjustments (Table 3).